Celigo integrator.io Security

 All Celigo employees are required to pass a background check.
 In addition to this, employees in engineering, services, support, and operations (basically anyone with access to anything deemed security sensitive) are required to use LastPass, with multifactor authentication enabled, to store and generate all credentials used to perform job functions.
 Engineering employees with access to production systems are also required to undergo varying levels of security training at least annually.
 All Celigo employees are always only granted access to the minimal number of applications or systems needed to perform their job function.

-Celigo takes compliance seriously, and as such, besides being GDPR ready, we have completed a SOC 2 Type 1 audit in May 2019, and are working on the Type 2.
-We are also completing some technical implementations, and we are planning to soon be HIPAA ready as a Business Associate able to sign A Business Associate Agreement (BAA) when those implementations have completed.
+Celigo takes compliance seriously, and as such, besides being CCPA and GDPR ready with a US Privacy Shield Certification, we have completed a SOC 2 Type 1 audit in May 2019, and the Type 2 in August of 2019.
+We are also HIPAA ready as a Business Associate and are able to sign a Business Associate Agreement (BAA).

 Found a vulnerability?